agl-alexglopez/ccc/DOXYGEN_README.md

 Welcome to the doc!
 Follow the links below to become familiar with the collection.

-- [Headers](https://agl-alexglopez.github.io/ccc/files.html) - Click the header for the container you wish to use.
+- [ccc](https://agl-alexglopez.github.io/ccc/files.html) - The collection of containers.
+Click the header for the desired container to view its interface.
     - Each `*.h` file listed contains the entire interface for that container.
     - All types and functions are listed at the top of each page.
     - All types and functions have links to the extended documentation below.
+    - Because Doxygen takes directly from the source files the same documentation can be read directly in the header files distributed with the library.
 - [types.h](https://agl-alexglopez.github.io/ccc/types_8h.html) - The fundamental types that all containers use.
     - Become familiar with the memory allocation interface and memory permissions.
     - Understand the Entry and Handle interfaces for efficient associative container operations.